mitsuba-renderer/enoki/README.md

    (vectorization on CPUs, automatic differentiation).

 4. Vectorized transcendental functions (*exp*, *cos*, *erf*, ..) are not widely available.
-Intel, AMD, and CUDA provide proprietary implementations, but most compilers don't include them by default.
+Intel, AMD, and CUDA provide proprietary implementations, but many compilers don't include them by default.

 5. It is desirable to retain both scalar and vector versions of an algorithm,